 Requirements Burndown View

-The Requirement cards in this burndown view display their Risk Level, ID, and Description.
+The Validation Requirement cards in this burndown view display their Risk Level, ID, and Description.
+Requirements in this view may be automatically filtered to a particular lifecycle state configured by an Admin.
 As requirements are challenged by an execution step, the requirement card is removed from the burndown list.
 Eventually, once all requirements have been challenged, the burndown list should not show any more requirements that need to be challenged.

 Click the filter icon to narrow the list of requirements down by Requirement metadata like Risk Level, Category, Source, Type, or Lifecycle State.
 Click Apply to set the filter options, or Reset to remove them.
 You can also filter by Requirements’ challenge status: